hyperion-foundation/docs/README.md

 # Hyperion Docs
 Welcome to our docs Github repository.
 In this repo, you are able to use our docs template if you want to create your own docs site.

-These are the technologies we are using for our docs site :
+These are the technologies we are using for our docs site and still under consideration :
 - Node.js
 - Gatsby.js
-- Tailwind CSS (Under consideration)
+- Tailwind CSS
-> Any changes or adding another technologies will be updated soon

 **Hyperion Docs** © [SleepNov4](https://github.com/sleepnov4).